Alexander Galitsky: Almaz Capital

 In 2004, representatives of Cisco offered Galitsky to create a venture fund for them to invest in Russian startups.
 Galitsky accepted the offer, and in 2008 Almaz Capital international venture fund with headquarter in Silicon Valley, was established.
 Cisco was later joined by the European Bank for Reconstruction and Development and the fund totaled $72 million US dollars.

-In 2013, Alexander Galitsky established a second fund - Almaz Capital II, with a capital of $174 mln.
-The list of the Fund’s main investors (Cisco Systems and EBRD) was enriched by International Finance Corporation included in a group of the World Bank.
+In 2013, Galitsky established a second fund – Almaz Capital II, with a capital of $174 mln.
+The list of the Fund's main investors (Cisco Systems and EBRD) was enriched by International Finance Corporation included in a group of the World Bank.

-Almaz Fund’s III with a capital of $191 mln final close was in 2021.
+Almaz Fund's III with a capital of $191 mln final close was in 2021.
 EBRD still remained the main investor enriched by European Investment Fund (EIF).
 The geographical focus mostly moved to the Eastern European countries, although CIS is still in the scope of interest of the Fund.

 Public activities

 In 2006 Galitsky became the head of the advisory board for the development of venture capital investment, established by the Ministry of Digital Development, Communications and Mass Media of the Russian Federation.
 In 2010 he was invited to the Board of the Skolkovo Foundation along with Eric Schmidt (Google), John Chambers (Cisco), Craig Barret (Intel) and other international high-tech experts and participated in the development of the project on a voluntary basis.
 Galitsky was often credited with the successful launch of Skolkovo before its infrastructure was built.
 Also in 2010, he joined the advisory board of the Russian Venture Company and became its coordinator.
-Later Alexander was invited to the board of trustees of the Russian Quantum Center along with Paul Maritz (ex-CEO of VMWare and Pivotal), scientists from Harvard and the Massachusetts Institute of Technology, as well as European scientific organizations.
+Later Galitsky was invited to the board of trustees of the Russian Quantum Center along with Paul Maritz (ex-CEO of VMWare and Pivotal), scientists from Harvard and the Massachusetts Institute of Technology, as well as European scientific organizations.
 In 2012 Galitsky was invited to the expert council for the development of the information technology industry under the Ministry of Digital Development, Communications and Mass Media of the Russian Federation.

 For many years Galitsky has also been a member of the supervisory board of the business incubator of Moscow State University and the board of trustees of SkolTech.
-Alexander was the chairman of the RVC Venture Market Public Advisory Council.
+Galitsky was the chairman of the RVC Venture Market Public Advisory Council.
 Also Galitsky was on the board of directors of the Ukrainian Association of Venture Capital and Direct Investments (UVCA) since 2016.

-As of May 2022, Alexander Galitsky is no longer on the list of members of the Board of Trustees / Directors / Advisory of the Russian Quantum Center, RVC, Alfa Bank, SkolTech, Skolkovo Venture Investments, MSU Business Incubator, Megafon, UVCA, the Expert Council for the Development of the Information Technology Industry, the Venture Market Council and the Skolkovo Foundation Board.
+As of May 2022, Galitsky is no longer on the list of members of the Board of Trustees / Directors / Advisory of the Russian Quantum Center, RVC, Alfa Bank, SkolTech, Skolkovo Venture Investments, MSU Business Incubator, Megafon, UVCA, the Expert Council for the Development of the Information Technology Industry, the Venture Market Council and the Skolkovo Foundation Board.

-Alexander has been and remains a strategic advisor of B612 Foundation since 2012.
+Galitsky has been and remains a strategic advisor of B612 Foundation since 2012.